Punta Conejo, Salina Cruz Surf Trip Prep

 For more than 10 years, I’ve been dying to explore Oaxaca and the waves of Salina Cruz.
 Though my visits to Mexico over the decades have been frequent, the many rave reviews of Punta Conejo and it’s surrounding breaks have been elusive.

-This is the first surf trip I’ve personally created for my buddies.
-Those invited are only the best of the best.
+This was the first surf trip I’ve personally created for my buddies.
+Those invited were only the best of the best.
 Not the best surfers, though some rip harder than I could ever dream.
 The best HUMANS.
 Every surf trip I’ve ever been on, there’s always been at least 1 guy that got in a bar fight with locals, shit in the pool, or threw up in my shoes.

 What to Bring

-- Passport – Make sure it’s up to date!
+6. Passport – Make sure it’s up to date!
 Must have 6 months of validity remaining and another photo ID (flying out of TJ may not require passport, not sure though.)

 OPTIONAL

-- Phone Plan – Check to see if your carrier includes Mex.
+2. Phone Plan – Check to see if your carrier includes Mex.
 If not, there’s WIFI at the resort.

-- DVDs – There’s no cable, and they have some DVDs, but if you have a favorite, grab it.
+6. DVDs – There’s no cable, and they have some DVDs, but if you have a favorite, grab it.
 They have Apple TV too.

-- Electrolytes – and any other supplements that might help our old bodies recover long sessions and a potential long night or 7.
+7. Electrolytes – and any other supplements that might help our old bodies recover long sessions and a potential long night or 7.

 Best Routes